GainesvilleRay/flinsp/README.md

 • districtlook.py -- Puts the csv data into a Pandas dataframe for analysis.

+• countycounty.csv -- how many licensed restaurants in each county in fy2018-19

+• countycodes.py -- dictionary of county names and code numbers

+• counties.txt -- list of all counties in Florida

+• hrfood.py -- a script to produce

 • fy2016 -- directory of inspection data in FY2016-17

 • fy2017 -- directory of inspection data in FY2017-18

-• fy2018 -- directory of inspection data in FY2018-19
+• fy2018 -- directory of inspection data in FY2018-19 and licensed restaurants

-• counties.txt -- list of all counties in Florida

 The csv files have more than 80 columns.
 Here is a key to described the columns: